lean-dojo/LeanCopilot/README.md

 ### Searching for Proofs

 You can combine the LLM-generated tactic suggestions with [aesop](https://github.com/leanprover-community/aesop) to search for complete proofs.
-To do this, simply add `#init_llm_aesop` before using aesop (see [this example](LeanCopilotTests/Aesop.lean)).
+To do this, simply add `#configure_llm_aesop` before using aesop (see [this example](LeanCopilotTests/Aesop.lean)).

 ### Selecting Premises